kornelski/http-cache-semantics/README.md

 ### `satisfiesWithoutRevalidation(newRequest)`

-This is the most important method.
 Use this method to check whether the cached response is still fresh in the context of the new request.

 If it returns `true`, then the given `request` matches the original response this cache policy has been created with, and the response can be reused without contacting the server.
 Note that the old response can't be returned without being updated, see `responseHeaders()`.